allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 WebSocket is asynchronous, bidirectional, full-duplex protocol that provides a communication channel over a single TCP connection.
 With the [WebSocket API](http://www.w3.org/TR/websockets/) it provides bidirectional communication between the website and a remote server.
-Originally, WebSocket was supposed to be a part of the [HTML 5](http://www.w3.org/TR/html5/) specification, but later protocol is described in a separate document [RFC 6455](https://tools.ietf.org/html/rfc6455).
+Originally, WebSocket was supposed to be a part of the [HTML 5](http://www.w3.org/TR/html5/) specification, but a later revision of the protocol is described in a separate document [RFC 6455](https://tools.ietf.org/html/rfc6455).

 WebSockets solve many problems which prevented the HTTP protocol from being suitable for use in modern, real-time applications.
 Workarounds like polling are no longer needed, which simplifies application architecture.